theory/justatheory/content/post/postgres/2025-mini-summit-four.md

 was the previous version, it was the "Path to Citus Con", because that was what it was called before.

-**David:** The summit that's in Montreal on May 13th is an unconference session.
+**David:** The summit that's in Montréal on May 13th is an unconference session.
 We have a limited amount of time, so we want to collect topic ideas and ad hoc votes for ideas of things to discuss.
 Last year I used a website with Post-Its.
 This year I'm just trying a spreadsheet.
 I posted a link to the